luminlabsdev/framework/docs/api/controllers/network/server.md

 ### OnInvoke

-Recieves an invoke from the server, and runs the callback function which returns some data.
+Recieves an invoke from the client, and runs the callback function which returns some data.
 Equivalent to [RemoteFunction.OnServerInvoke](https://create.roblox.com/docs/reference/engine/classes/RemoteFunction#OnServerInvoke).

-#### Parameters
+**Parameters**

 * **callback:** `(sender: Player, data: Array<any>?) -> (Array<any> | any)`\
 The callback function to run on invoke, must return at least 1 value.

-#### Returns
+**Returns**

 * **void**